nafalabi/dwbi_linear_regression/README.md

 # Linear Regression using sklearn

-This was a final  for DWBI
+This was a final exam project for DWBI

 Dataset was obtained from: https://www.kaggle.com/datasets/wisnuanggara/daftar-harga-rumah